 - Look for admissions of mistakes and failures.
 Someone who never admits they are wrong is dangerous.
 If they’re so smart, and they’ve never failed, it just means they’re a coward.
 But if they’ve failed and never talk about it, they project an unreal image of what is to be a human being.
 It’s harder to learn from aliens than humans, I think.
 Ask for stories of mistakes and failures, their own or others.
 This will force any true guru into open and honest territory where they can be of greater use to you.

 - Ask “Why do so many people fail at this?”
 From starting companies, to losing weight, to writing books, our most popular experts offer advice on things most people why try fail to achieve.
 A wise person will answer this question with some acknowledgment of how hard the thing is to do.
 But there is an ego trap in this question: I once heard a famous consultant say, in response, “because not enough people follow my advice”.

 - One factual error doesn’t dismiss a theory or a person.
 Factual errors are everywhere.
 Many good books contain them and it’s hard as a writer to sort through the origin of every fact.
 The existence of a mistake does not mean the premise of the author, or expert, is wrong and our tendency towards confirmation bias leads us to dismiss sound ideas that have simply chosen a poor source.
 It indicates a mistake in research, which all popular research has.
 Its maddening when someone finds I misquoted someone, or got a fact wrong, and assumes all my quotes and dates are wrong.
 You can criticize someone’s research but still buy the premise and theory, as some facts are less important than others.
-Instead look for experts who make changes to their work when they learn of mistakes and grow from it.
-(Just fyi, there is a list of mistakes from the 1st edition of The Myths of Innovation that were corrected in the paperback edition).
+Instead look for experts who make changes to their work when they learn of mistakes and grow from it. (there’s a list of mistakes from the 1st edition of The Myths of Innovation in the 2nd, and all books should do this).